How to Retire at 60 with $2 Million: A Step-by-Step Guide

 Asset Allocation: Protecting Your $2 Million

-In retirement, your portfolio balances growth and stability to sustain how to retire at 60 with 2 million dollars.
-Avoid being too conservative, as inflation demands growth over 30+ years.
+In retirement, you need both growth and stability.
+Avoid being too conservative; inflation demands some growth over 30+ years.

 Balanced Portfolio Approach